Land Without Music

-Land Without Music is a 1936 British comedy film directed by Walter Forde and starring Richard Tauber, Diana Napier and Jimmy Durante.
+Land Without Music (also known as City Without Music and Land Without Song; U.S.title: Forbidden Music) is a 1936 British comedy film directed by Walter Forde and starring Richard Tauber, Diana Napier and Jimmy Durante.
+It was written by Armin Robinson, Fritz Koselka, Rudolf Bernauer, Ernest Betts, Eric Maschwitz, Marion Dix and L. du Garde Peach.
 It was made at Denham Studios.
-The film was one of a number of operetta films made in Britain during the decade.

-The film is also known by the alternative title Forbidden Music in the United States.

 Plot summary

-After discovering that her state is penniless because its citizens spend their time making music instead of money, a European Grand Duchess bans music in her domains.
+After discovering that her state is penniless because its citizens spend their time making music instead of money, Princess-Regent Maria Renata bans music in her domains.
 A New York journalist conspires with rogues to stage a concert.